Alternate Retirement System

 Please note: If you are still working for your public agency, you will need to update your address with them as well.

 10. Who is my beneficiary?
 How can I update it?

 If you are married your spouse is automatically your beneficiary.
 If you would like to name someone other than your spouse, they must waive their right by signing the Designation of Beneficiary Form in front of a notary.
 If you are unmarried and do not have a Designation of Beneficiary Form on file, the default beneficiary order is: children, then parents, then siblings.

-Designation of Beneficiary Forms can be printed out here, or you may request a new form by calling our Administration Department at (800) 540-6369.
+Designation of Beneficiary Forms can be printed out by clicking the link on the right side of this page, or you may request a new form by calling our Plan Support Department at (800) 540-6369.